 You might even be given a debit card for your investment account and you can use that card to withdraw money.

-Interest – Offshore investment accounts do earn interest on the deposits that stay in the account.
+Interest – Investment accounts do earn interest on the deposits that stay in the account.
 These interest rates are generally more competitive than what traditional banks tend to offer.

 Customer service – Check the support and customer service level at all potential institutions.
 Having 24/7 support is desired.
 Call the toll-free number and talk to the agents.
 That way you get a feel of how friendly and professional the company is.